RyanParsley/skillful-notes/slides.md

 I don't use it for work anymore but I still keep my personal notes on it.

-Obsidian is a wonderful lense to observe writing through.
+Obsidian is a wonderful lens to observe writing through.

 The obsidian community has put out a ton of great content that's helped me focus my own thoughts on note taking.